 Items Collected & Sorting Recyclables

 How to Sort (Curbside)Separate the items below in separate sacks.
+Do not tie sacks.
 Items not properly separated will be left at the curb.

 Items Accepted (Curbside & Drop-Off Center)